AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Set-up-PI-to-OCS/access-ocs-portal.md

 ## Before you start

-Make sure to have your OCS account log on credentials, your company alias or account ID, and your account’s namespace for the data transfer. <!-- I want to make a link to Account_Management_Concepts.md and then to the Namespace section within, but there's no UID for that topic -->
+Make sure to have your OCS account log on credentials, your company alias or Tenant ID, and your Tenant's namespace for the data transfer. <!-- I want to make a link to Account_Management_Concepts.md and then to the Namespace section within, but there's no UID for that topic -->

 **Note.** If you encounter any issues, please refer to your initial OCS activation email or [https://cloud.osisoft.com/account](https://cloud.osisoft.com/account) for help.